r-dug/r-dug/README.md

   - Goals:
     - Train existing lightweight CNN archetectures to classify photos of mushroom species to a top 1 accuracy above Imagenet benchmarks.
     - Create a platform agnostic mobile application to run inferences on images taken on the mobile device.
-      - The goal here is to run inferences on the device, without the need for a network connection.
+      - Specifically, the goal here is to run inferences on the mobile device's CPU, without the need for a network connection.

 ### Garden Wall
 <img src="https://github.com/r-dug/garden_wall/blob/master/chipmunks/images.jpeg" alt="chipmunk" width="125" height="100"/>